Industry Industry Basildon History Yardley, Basildon Industry

 Yardley of London

-Cosmetics maker since 1770, Yardley, named after founder William Yardley, relocated to Basildon in 1966 after more than 60 years at their former home in High Street, Stratford, East London.
+Cosmetics maker since 1770, Yardley, named after founder William Yardley, relocated to Basildon in 1966 after more than 60 years at their former home at 105 Carpenters Road & 32 High Street, Stratford, east London.

-Famous worldwide for their English Lavender perfume range, the company occupied a large purpose built site on the Pipps Hill No.2 Industrial Estate at 4 Miles Gray Road, complete with additional warehouse facilities, recreation area (incorporating tennis courts and football pitch) and a 4 storey office block added in 1969.
+Famous worldwide for their English Lavender perfume range, the company occupied a large purpose built factory in around 19 acres of land on the Pipps Hill No.2 Industrial Estate at 4 Miles Gray Road.
+The site included additional warehouse facilities, recreation area - incorporating tennis courts and football pitch, a boiler house, large car park and from around June 1969, a 4 storey office block.

 The buildings modern design earned it a Royal Institute of British Architecture award in 1975, in the industrial and commercial category.